 Here’s an example of audio that’s too “hot” and likely producing unwanted distortion:

 After you’ve verified your input levels, record a short piece of test audio.
-Even with perfected settings, other recording issues can unexpectedly occur, such as a problem with hardware, an accidental audio setting change, or your voice doesn’t project as loudly as it did the first time, or you encounter a hardware issue.
+Even with perfected settings, other recording issues can unexpectedly occur, such as a problem with hardware, an accidental audio setting change, or your voice not projecting as loudly as expected.
 It happens.
-So always take the time to record at least 30 seconds of test audio before you actually jump into your script recording.
+Always take the time to record at least 30 seconds of test audio before you jump into your actual script recording.

-Listen to Your Audio with Headphones
+3. Listen to Your Audio with Headphones

 Headphones isolate ambient noise and help you hear your recorded audio clearly.
 Because they’re worn over the ears, you get the closest, most realistic playback of your audio.
 Also, most users will listen to your courses with headphones—especially those in corporate or academic settings—so you’ll want to hear exactly what they hear.

-Record in One Session
+4. Record in One Session

 Now that you have a basic understanding of audio recording for e-learning, you’re well-equipped to record your next project like a pro.